secretstartups/handbook/content/handbook/support/workflows/account_changes.md

 For more information on unverified/unconfirmed accounts, please see the [confirmation emails]({{< ref "confirmation_emails" >}}) workflow.

-The primary (for paid users only, all users should be able to get a new confirmation email) and secondary email (for all users until [#367823](https://gitlab.com/gitlab-org/gitlab/-/issues/367823) is resolved) can be released following the process below.
+The primary (for paid users only, all users should be able to get a new confirmation email) and secondary email (for all users until [#367823](https://gitlab.com/gitlab-org/gitlab/-/issues/367823) is resolved) can be released following one of the processes below.

+### Release an unverified secondary email address

+1. Confirm the email address as an unverified secondary email address.
+1. If the ticket was submitted via the ZD form, please perform an email verification.
+1. Once the user has replied to confirm they own the email address, remove the secondary email from the account
+1. Add an Admin Note to the user’s account: `2024-01-30 | removed secondary unverified email address from the account john@xyz.com| https://gitlab.zendesk.com/agent/tickets/`
+1. Reply to the user saying that their email address is now releasd and they can use it to create a new account.
+1. Comment on this feature request

-To release an email address for an inactive account:
+### Release an email address for an inactive account

-### Verify account status and ownership
+#### Verify account status and ownership

 Check the user's activity page: